 The LimeNET campaign brings together three incredibly powerful, flexible systems that we believe will democratise wireless innovation.
 In our fourth in a short series of blog posts following the launch of the LimeNET campaign we look at the new 4×4 MIMO version of the LimeSDR – the LimeSDR QPCIe.
 This is the exceptionally powerful software defined radio board used in the LimeNET carrier-class equipment and can be used in conjunction with the LimeNET CORE and amplifier (see later posts) or as a standalone* radio controlled separately.

-Further information is also available on the Crowd Supply page, which you visit here to back and share this important campaign.
+Further information is also available on the Crowd Supply page, which you can visit here to back and share.